BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 Very Intricate|30|Rusting powder, explosives, traps CR 11–15, pocket watches, airships, alchemical siege engines, siege firearms.
 Extremely Intricate|35|Vaccines, traps CR 16+, alchemical dragons, steam giants, mechanical flying machines, steam engines, gearboxes.

-###Prototypes
+### Prototypes

 With DM approval, technological innovations beyond the level that exist in the game world can be developed by building a prototype.
 This prototype requires triple raw material costs and triple the standard CV of an item of it's type to create.
 Additionally, daily progress checks are made against a complexity DC one level higher than for the item being developed.
 The end result is a prototype of the desired item which is fragile, unstable, improperly sized, or otherwise impractical to use.
 Once the prototype has been created, new items of that type can be created.
-Alternatively, for same CV of creating a new item (but only half the standard raw material cost), the original prototype can be upgraded such that it no longer has prototype flaws.
+Alternatively, for same CV of creating a new item (but only half the standard raw material cost), the original prototype can be upgraded such that it no longer has prototype penalties.

 ## Size Modifier

 Tiny items between 1ft-2ft are the easiest to make in this system, as item gets smaller, it get’s fiddly and takes longer to make, whereas larger items take longer on account of more physical work.
 The modifier is different for small and medium sized crafters, based on the relative size of the items they work upon.
 When dimension and weight categories are in disagreement, the larger modifier applies.
+See **Table 1.3** (below) for a full list of size categories with corresponding modifiers and bounding dimensions and weights.

 **Table 1.3: Size modifier**